rvdh/puppet-uwsgi/README.md

 * `uwsgi::install::package_name` The package name to install.
 * `uwsgi::install::package_ensure` Package state.
 Cascades to config files.
 * `uwsgi::install::package_provider` The provider to use to install the package.
+* `uwsgi::install::plugins` Array of plugin package names, loads from `uwsgi::plugins` by default.

 #### Build and Runtime dependencies